Alternative Treatments for Diabetic Foot Pain: A Brief Guide

 Wearing them as much as possible will give you the maximum benefit.
 They especially help at night when you lay inactive to sleep.

 Don't keep shoving your sore feet into shoes that don't provide good support.
-Switch to shoes designed for comfort for people with foot pain.
+Switch to footwear designed for comfort for people with foot pain.

 You will notice an immediate difference as soon as you slip them on.
-Better fitting footwear will also allow your foot to heal more quickly.
+Better fitting shoes will also allow your foot to heal more quickly.

 Head to the kitchen to help your foot heal.
 It turns out that spices do more than kick up flavor.